6 Most Critical Skills for Bathroom & Kitchen Remodel Projects

 The run of cabinets are then shimmed from the floor to achieve a level condition and then shimmed from the wall prior to attachment.
 Each shim is selected or cut to maintain the square connection of one cabinet to the next and maintain a level condition, no matter that the abutting floors & walls are out of level and not square.

 These shims and the spaces they fill are covered by the counter top and toe kick.
 A similar approach is taken with wall cabinets.
 Scribe and crown then hide the shims used to keep the wall & tall cabinets square, plumb and level with the base cabinets.
 The shims and space they fill behind the wall cabinets are then covered by crown, scribe and light rail molding.
+This is the proper approach for kitchen remodel.

 Critical Thinking Skill #2